anbarbie/Piscine_aug2018/README.md

 ## d02 to d11
 The bases to C language.
 Each day is equal to a new notion in C language ranging from iterative loop to recursive functions to double linked structs

+## R01 to R02
+Group projects to be done in 48hours (over the weekend).